 With the recent rise in conversations about antisemitism on social media, FCAS launched #StandUpToJewishHate, encouraging Jews and non-Jews alike to speak out against hatred and stand with the Jewish community.
 The messages are focused on the ongoing need to address antisemitism on social media and in our communities every day.

 To learn more, visit StandUpToJewishHate.org or follow our social media:

 Our Command Center technology allows access to over 300 million online data sources including public social media, traditional media, websites, blogs, forums, and more.
 Over 15 billion pieces of content are added each month, with access to 1.5+ trillion historical data points from the past decade.
-We leverage this access to monitor trends in conversations about antisemitic language and incidents, the climate on college and university campuses across America, upstanders who advocate on behalf of the Jewish community, Israel and the Middle East, and positive moments in Jewish culture.
+We leverage this access to monitor trends in conversations about antisemitic language and incidents, the climate on college and university campuses across America, upstanders who advocate on behalf of the Jewish community and positive moments in Jewish culture.
 Our team uses advanced artificial intelligence to quickly analyze this data to develop actionable insights that impact our work and that are shared with key partners in the fight against antisemitism.

 In the wake of rising antisemitism, the New England Revolution and Chelsea FC joined forces in 2019 to leverage the power of sports to help combat antisemitism internationally.
 The initial idea for a joint match was to raise awareness and philanthropic funds under the banner “Final Whistle on Hate”.
 Over the course of several months, the two clubs teamed up on a number of initiatives, with the partnership culminating in a soccer match at Gillette Stadium on May 15, 2019.
 Through donations and match proceeds, “Final Whistle on Hate” raised more than $4 million.
 Donations of varying amounts have been distributed to 17 different organizations dedicated to combating antisemitism and discrimination with individual grants as high as $500,000.